-Being as clear as I can about what I mean when I use a word helps my thinking and my work, so I’ve put some effort into figuring what the word “heal” means to me.
+Being as clear as I can about what I mean when I use a word sharpens my thinking, so I’ve put some effort into figuring what the word “heal” means to me.

-I did a web search on “heal” and “healing” to find out how the concept is defined in dictionaries and within medicine, nursing and other health-related professions.
-I also re-read chapters from some of my books, thought about my own and my clients’ experiences, took lots of notes throughout, and sat for a while with with what I had found.
-Here’s how I’m currently thinking about healing.
+I did a web search on“heal” and “healing” to read some dictionary definitions and to find out how the concept is defined in different fields.
+I also re-read some book chapters and thought about my own and my clients’ experience.
+I took lots of notes throughout, and sat for a while with with what I had found.
+Here’s are my current thoughts.

 Healing involves transcending the suffering that can be caused by traumatic or disruptive life events.
 Transcendence of suffering takes place through wholeness of self.
-Wholeness is the alignment, or the re-alignment, of the physical, emotional, intellectual, social, and spiritual areas of our functioning (The Meaning of Healing: Transcending Suffering).
+Wholeness is the alignment, or the re-alignment, of the physical, emotional, intellectual, social, and spiritual aspects of ourselves (The Meaning of Healing: Transcending Suffering).

-Healing means finding wholeness, connection and meaning, whether or not cure is possible.
+Healing means finding wholeness, connection and meaning, whether or not a cure is possible.